Tag Archive for: tax prep

 Form 3800 collects all of your tax credits in one place, so you can calculate the total value.
 In addition to Form 3800, you’ll need to submit individual forms for each tax credit you claim.
 Here are some of the tax credits that business owners claim on Form 3800:

 One of the biggest challenges business owners have is figuring out which credits and deductions they can use.
-You can always use a business tax service like Xendoo and a tax CPA can do it for you.
+You can always use a business tax service like xendoo and a tax CPA can do it for you.
 But, we’ve also included guidance below to help with filling out Form 3800.

 How to fill out the General Business Credit (Form 3800)